-- Completion of one of the eligible English taught HBO programmes; - Grade Point Average (GPA) of the entire bachelor programme must be 7.5 or higher at time of application.
-Applicants who fail to meet the GPA requirement are eligible with a GMAT score of at least 600
+- Completion of one of the eligible English-taught UAS programmes; - Grade Point Average (GPA) of the entire bachelor programme must be 7.5 or higher at time of application. - Applicants with a non-Dutch bachelor's degree must submit the results of a GMAT exam with a minimum score of at least 600.
+Applicants with a bachelor's degree from the Netherlands are exempt from the GMAT exam.

 The Pre-master Programme has a limited capacity.
-The maximum number of students selected for the English-language pre-master Programme starting in September 2019 is 45.
+The maximum number of students selected for the English-language pre-master Programme starting in September 2020 is 70.